-Event Reporting Information defines the type of reporting requested (e.g. one-time reporting, periodic reporting or event based reporting, for Monitoring Events).
+Event Reporting Information defines the type of reporting requested (e.g. one-time reporting, periodic reporting or event-based reporting, for Monitoring Events).

 2. If the reporting event subscription is authorized by the NEF, the NEF sends the Subscribe Requests to the related NFs that detect the events, as described in TS 23.502 [3] procedures for subscription to these events.